d-a-v-i-d-w-r-i-g-h-t/svg-logo-maker/README.md

 ## Description [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This command-line application generates an SVG logo based on simple user input.
+It uses node fs to write files, and the npm inquirer package to provide user prompts and command-line input.

 ## Table of Contents